FyraLabs-Graveyard/pungi/doc/messaging.rst

 more information about the event.
 At the very least, the object will contain a ``compose_id`` key.

+The script is invoked in compose directory and can read other information there.

 Currently these messages are sent:

  * ``status-change`` -- when composing starts, finishes or fails; a ``status``